stfwi/rsgauges/readme.md

 ----
 ## Revision history

+    - v1.0.5b2  [F] Debounced link pearl cycling when creating a link pearl from an Ender pearl.

+                [A] Added inverse output state switch linking feature.

     - v1.0.5b1  [A] Added switch linking subsystem.
                 [A] Added switch link pearl, used to link and remote activate switches.
 Created by left-clicking a switch with an Ender